aarongilly/notes/content/168 Hours.md

 ---
+created: 2024-01-26
 tags:
   - productivity
 aliases:
 ---
 There's only 168 hours in a week.
 What you do with them, consistently, is what defines your life. [[You Are Time]].
 It's definitely worth thinking about (and, from time to time, tracking) how you spend your 168 hours.

 ## An Ideal(ish) Week
 Base 168